Erich Weinert: Exile and fight against fascism

 Following the Nazi assumption of power, Weinert fled to Switzerland.
 From 1933 to 1935, Weinert, with his wife and daughter, Marianne Lange-Weinert, went into exile in the Saar protectorate.
 From there, he went to Paris, France, and so he would be able to arrive in the Soviet Union.
 Working in the Soviet Union, he published an anthology of anti-fascist poems in 1934, 'The Cobblestones and The Day Will Come'.
 He became a member of the International Brigades in the Spanish Civil War from 1937 to 1939, where he was active as a front correspondent and wrote battle poems.
 In July 1937 he attended the Second International Writers' Congress, the purpose of which was to discuss the attitude of intellectuals to the war, held in Valencia, Barcelona and Madrid and attended by many writers including André Malraux, Ernest Hemingway, Stephen Spender and Pablo Neruda.
 He turned his experience on the Spanish front into poems, which were published in the book Camaradas (1951).

 After Germany attacked the Soviet Union, Weinert sided with the Soviets and began creating propaganda to encourage soldiers in the Wehrmacht to abandon their positions using methods such as poems printed on handbills that were thrown off behind the German lines as well as making pleas to them via the radio and shouting slogans from the rubble of Stalingrad.
 In 1943 he was selected as the president of the National Committee for a Free Germany.
 Once again the time spent on the front lines found literary expression.
 Weinert published his war diary under the title 'Remember Stalingrad' in 1943.
 Two short stories – 'Death for the Fatherland' and 'Expediency' – came out in 1942.
 A collection of leaflet poems written during the war came out in 1944 as 'Against the Real Enemy'.
 In 1947, he also published 'Chapter Two of World History: Poems About the Land of Socialism', an anthology of poems about the Soviet Union.

 Return to Germany

 In 1946 he returned to Germany in a sickly state.
 Regardless, he served actively as vice-president of the Central Administration for National Education in the Soviet Occupation Zone.
 In recognition of his work, he was awarded the National Prize in 1949 and 1952.
 He was also elected into the position of a member of the German Academy of Arts.
 He continued to publish works until his death at the age of 62 in 1953.
+He was cremated and honoured with burial at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.